Attorney General of Kenya

-The Attorney General of Kenya is the head of the Kenyan State Law Office, the principal legal adviser to the government of Kenya, and an ex officio member of Parliament and the Cabinet.
-Justin Muturi, the current attorney general, was nominated by President William Ruto in October 2022.
-His nomination was approved by the National Assembly on 26 October 2022, after the requisite vetting process.
+The Attorney General of Kenya is the head of the Kenyan State Law Office, the principal legal adviser to the government of Kenya, and a member of the Cabinet.
+Dorcas Agik Oduor is the current and first woman Attorney-General of Kenya.

 History

 The Office of the Attorney General draws its mandate from Article 156 of the 2010 Constitution of Kenya, which vests in the Attorney General the responsibility of being the principal legal adviser to the government to ensure that the rule of law is promoted, protected and upheld, and defend the public interest.
 The Office of the Attorney General Act No. 49 of 2012 spells out the functions of the office, which include:

 Duties

 The attorney general's duties include the formulation of legal policy and ensuring proper administration of Kenya's legal system, including professional legal education.
 Assisting the Attorney General in the performance of his duties as principal legal adviser to the government are: